Macy's Santaland NYC: When and How to See Santa at Herald Square

-'Tis the season for Macy's to open its 13,000-square-foot winter wonderland, which overflows with holiday cheer from its live "elves," to an enchanted forest, animatronic toys, and a train display.
-Santa holds court from Friday, November 23, 2018 (the day after Thanksgiving and the parade) through Monday, December 24, Christmas Eve.
+Macy's opens its 13,000-square-foot winter wonderland on Friday, November 29, 2019, (the day after Thanksgiving and the parade).
+Overflowing with holiday cheer from its live "elves," an enchanted forest, animatronic toys, and a train display, it's open daily through Tuesday, December 24, Christmas Eve.

 Don't forget to sign up for our FREE newsletters to get posts like this delivered to your inbox.